Colloquies

-Colloquies (Latin title Colloquia familiaria) is one of the many works of the "Prince of Christian Humanists", Desiderius Erasmus.
-First published in 1518 as Latin dialogues for schoolboy exercises, the work expanded over the following decades with witty but more serious and controversial content.
+Colloquies (Latin title Colloquia familiaria) is a book by Desiderius Erasmus, a Dutch theologian and educationalist considered the "Prince of Christian Humanists".
+It was published in 1518 as Latin dialogues for schoolboy exercises, but the work expanded over the following decades with witty but more serious and controversial content.
 Among other things, the pages "...held up contemporary religious practices for examination in a more serious but still pervasively ironic tone".

 Colloquium in Latin means a conversation or discussion.

 Overview

 The Colloquies is a collection of dialogues or skits on a wide variety of subjects.